ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ### LD_LIBRARY_PATH - determine which dynamic library is used

-To improve maintainability, and to make distributions smaller, most often commands we use rely on dynamic linking to reuse common functionality provided by shared dynamic libraries.
+To improve maintainability and to make distributions smaller, most programs use dynamic linking to reuse common functionality provided by shared libraries.
 The particular list of dynamic libraries which an executable needs is often stored also without full paths, so `ld.so` (`/lib/ld-linux.so.2` e.g. on recent Debian systems), which takes care of executing those binaries, needs to determine which particular libraries to load.
-Similarly to how `PATH` variable determines resolution paths for execution of commands, `LD_LIBRARY_PATH` environment variable provides resolution paths for loading dynamic libraries.
+Similar to how `PATH` variable determines resolution paths for execution of commands, `LD_LIBRARY_PATH` environment variable provides resolution paths for loading dynamic libraries.
 Unlike `PATH`, `ld.so` does